QuantumPointPartners/ali/README.md

 | Soft No    | -15 .. -6   | 15%                 | Polite refusal, maintaining equilibrium |
 | Clear No   | ≤ -16       | 10%                 | Firm rejection, unambiguous and final   |

+As you can see the hypothetical interaction model between Alex and Ali Michael is formalized through a mutable `day_state` record whose score field represents cumulative conversational momentum and whose notes field preserves an ordered event log.
+Each function invocation mutates this shared state by incrementally shifting score according to event polarity (positive reinforcement, hesitation, or rejection), while appending structured trace data to notes.

+Mapping the evolving score against the defined quantization table yields a probabilistic forecast: ≥ +15 indicates a 25% likelihood of a Strong Yes (explicit agreement), `+5..+14` maps to a `30%` likelihood of a Soft Yes (tentative acceptance), `-5..+4` aligns with a `20%` Undecided state (non-committal equilibrium), -15..-6 corresponds to a 15% Soft No (polite deferral), and `≤ -16` converges on a 10% Clear No (terminal rejection).
+Thus, the stochastic process governing Alex’s chances with Ali Michael is reducible to deterministic state transitions combined with probabilistic outcome interpretation.

+If you `tail -f` the logs, you'd see successive function calls mutating `day_state.score` that are trending essentially downward, each event log in `notes`, so of course you can come to your conclusion with just a sliver of a quant idea we had.

 ## Authors

 Michael Mendy (c) 2025.